Living Languages of the Americas

 Here is a quick look at some of the largest families of vibrantly alive American Indigenous languages.
 I've included a sample of English words which derive from borrowings from these languages where possible.
 The largest sets of borrowed words are from the imperial languages of Quechua and Nahuatl, plus words for South American plants and animals from Tupi.

 There are of course many more English borrowings for North American plants, animals, and other natural phenomena from the indigenous languages of North America: abalone, bayou, chipmunk, hickory, moose, opossum, pecan, persimmon, raccoon, skunk, woodchuck, and more.
-But those are not among the large living languages I'm covering here.
+But those are not from among the large living languages I'm covering here.

 Quechuan